-Your Windows app is ready after months of hard work and now you want to deploy/ship it to the users.
+Your Windows 10 UWP Apps is ready after months of hard work and now you want to deploy/ship it to the users.
 Microsoft provides multiple ways to ship your Windows 10 Universal Windows Platform (UWP) applications.
 Each publishing option comes with its own set of procedures and compliance requirements.
 The option you choose is primarily based on the targeted audience of the application and how do you want to control the distribution process.

-This blog explains the various methods available to release Windows 10 UWP applications, step-by-step deployment guide, and Windows requirements for Unvired applications.
+This blog explains the various methods available to release Windows 10 UWP applications, a step-by-step deployment guide, and Windows requirements for Unvired applications.

 1. Publish the App on Microsoft Store

 I. Microsoft Store: Microsoft Store is a convenient way for customers/users to access your application.
 Publish the app to the Microsoft Store to reach a broad audience as the application will be publicly available for anyone.
 A Windows Developer License is needed to publish your app to the Microsoft Store.

 II.
 Microsoft Store for Business: This is the most preferred option for an Enterprise application.
 As an enterprise, you may not want to publish your app to the world which is the case when you publish to Microsoft Store.
 Through Microsoft Store for Business, you can restrict application usage within the organization and have greater control over the distribution.
 Microsoft Store for Business allows distributing Line-of-Business (LOB) apps through the private store.
 This would require a Microsoft Store for Business account.

 The Process to Publish your App on Microsoft Store for Business:

 - Enterprise admin creates an organization in Microsoft Store for Business.

 - Enterprise Customer admin invites Independent Software Vendors (ISV) to become LOB publishers.
 This is the Vendor’s Store account’s email id.

 - The software Vendor will log in to the Business Store account and see a new organization along with other customer organizations.